geoffsweeney/wine-recommender/memory-bank/poc_completion_plan.md

 Based on the `memory-bank/progress.md`, the remaining key areas for the Proof of Concept are final testing and performance optimization.

+## Implementation Status (Based on Code Review and Related Plans)

+This plan outlines the final steps for completing the Proof of Concept.
+Based on the code review and the status of related plans, here is the assessment:

+**Partially Completed (Steps involving existing code artifacts):**
+- Step 1: Finalize Integration and End-to-End Testing (Existing e2e test files are relevant, but completion of identifying gaps, writing *additional* tests, executing *all* tests, and debugging cannot be confirmed through code).

+**Remaining:**
+- Step 2: Performance Benchmarking and Optimization (No code evidence found).
+- Step 3: Basic Security Review (No code evidence of a dedicated review process or comprehensive checks found).
+- Step 4: Documentation and Completion (Updating `progress.md` and summarizing findings are pending).

+Overall, this POC completion plan appears to be largely **Remaining**.

 ```mermaid
 graph TD
     A[Review Existing Tests] --> B{Are E2E tests sufficient?};